 There are several protections that are triggered when you file for bankruptcy.
 The minute a Chapter 7 is filed, an “automatic stay” goes into effect.
 When you file for bankruptcy, creditors are prohibited from continuing with their collections efforts, so you don’t have to endure harassment or any form of communication from them.
 This means that no creditor can call you, they cannot write to you and they cannot sue you.
 If a lawsuit is already pending against you, it is stopped upon your bankruptcy filing.
 The filing of a bankruptcy procedure will immediately stop collection calls and collection actions against you, and will terminate wage garnishments.
 If you are going through any of these scenarios, Chapter 7 may be the best option for you.
 Discuss your particular situation with a lawyer and they can go over the eligibility requirements with you.

-Filing For Chapter 7 Bankruptcy In Connecticut
+Chapter 7 Bankruptcy Filing Procedure

-The bankruptcy attorneys of Hartford, CT, at The Law Offices of Ronald I. Chorches have been helping clients through the Chapter 7 filing process for more than 20 years.
-Moreover, as one of only a few Connecticut Chapter 7 trustees, Attorney Ronald Chorches is familiar with both ends of the filing procedure, and will help facilitate the process for you.
+We have been helping clients through the Chapter 7 filing process for more than 20 years.
+As one of the few Connecticut Chapter 7 trustees, Attorney Ronald Chorches can help you with both ends of the filing procedure.
+Moreover, he will facilitate the process for you.

-For a free, confidential consultation regarding Chapter 7 bankruptcy or its alternatives, please contact us online or call The Law Offices of Ronald I. Chorches at 860-952-3878.
+For a free, confidential consultation regarding Chapter 7 bankruptcy or its alternatives, please contact us online or call The Law Offices of Ronald I. Chorches at 860-563-3955.